Retiring on Hilton Head

 Tide Pointe is equity purchase only.
 It's on the high end of the cost scale.
 They provide a luxury retirement experience.

 The latest addition to our retirement communities may set the bar for future such facilities.
 Bayshore is a high rise building providing one or two bedroom rentals on a month to month basis, with independent and assisted living while still in the same apartment (but not skilled nursing).
 They provide the usual amenities plus weekly housekeeping and have many extras.
 They call themselves a cruise ship on land.
 My impression is it's more Regency Hyatt than old folks home, yet competitively priced.
-There will soon be a long waiting list.

 Questions to ponder: